 Positive Discipline Strategies

-Schoolteacher: Let's talking here respectful group work in the discipline.
-What does it look like, what does it sound like and what does it seem like when we do those acts?
-Narrator: Clearly enunciated class names and possibilities are the cornerstones of a restraint structure, which has dramatically shortened suspensions and other disciplinary troubles in Jefferson County schools.
+Schoolteacher: Let's talk here about respectful group work in the discipline.
+What does it look like, what does it sound like, and what does it seem like when we do those acts?
+Narrator: Enunciated class names and possibilities are the cornerstones of a restraint structure, which has dramatically shortened suspensions and other disciplinary troubles in Jefferson County schools.
 Teacher: This is the role I want from you: "We're happy.

-We're proud."Narrator: There are various alternatives available to teachers and students to rectify inappropriate behavior.
-Developmental restraint provisions appropriate outcomes for infractions grants students to take responsibility for resolving problems and stimulates the solution process an opportunity to improve self-discipline skills.
-Teacher: If the contracts divulge, then that means that we have to have mother consultation.
-Sheldon: Developmental restraint is seeming for appropriate outcomes.
+We're proud."Narrator: Various alternatives are available to teachers and students to rectify inappropriate behavior.
+Developmental restraint provisions appropriate outcomes for infractions grants students to take responsibility for resolving problems, and stimulates the solution process with an opportunity to improve self-discipline.
+Teacher: If the contracts divulge, we must have a mother consultation.
+Sheldon: Developmental restraint seems to have appropriate outcomes.
 For a sample, a student pushes another student or takes something away from another student.
-You might articulate, "Well, let's throw that student a quarantine, " so they have to stay after homeschool, but that isn't one of the positive Discipline Strategies.
-That isn't a direct importance.
+You might articulate, "Well, let's throw that student a quarantine, " so they have to stay after homeschooling, but that isn't one of the positive Discipline Strategies.
+That isn't a direct import.
 A student doesn't necessarily discover anything from that.
-The appropriate importance may be to write an apologetic or to instantly apologize to that student, but the consequences have to relate to the incident itself and improve the student's skills at handling those kinds of incidents.
+The appropriate importance may be writing an apology or apologizing to that student instantly.
+Still, the consequences must relate to the incident and improve the student's handling skills.
 Narrator: Most minor infractions are handled proactively with private conversations.

-Teacher: Stop please, please?
+Teacher: Stop, please, please?
 Thank you, have a seat.
-Darren: Like I spoke, I am less than affected with some of your behaviors, and you chortle is not very responsible ...
-Narrator: When the behavior is disruptive, a coach can call for a student to "take a transgress, " or "TAB."
-Darren: We're going to have a TAB-in because I've got to bite this in the bud right off.
+Darren: As I spoke, I am less than affected by some of your behaviors, and your laugh is not very responsible ...
+Narrator: When the behavior is disruptive, a coach can call for a student to "take a transgress" or "TAB."
+Darren: We'll have a TAB-in because I've got to bite this in the bud right off.
 We cannot have this type of behavior in the classroom.

-Narrator: The student goes to an area of the room to manifest on the accident and indicates spaces the behavior will be changed.
-Darren: This behavior war design, you're going to put your call-up at the top and you're going to write down here what the question was, what you did.
+Narrator: The student goes to an area of the room to manifest the accident and indicates spaces the behavior will be changed.
+Darren: This behavior war design, you're going to put your call-up at the top, and you're going to write down here what the question was, what you did.
 You understand what you did, claim?
-We had a little bit of disruption in class, and instead of just letting that behavior change, our belief is with this program is you need to stop it right then.
+We had a minor disruption in class, and instead of letting that behavior change, we believe that with this program, you need to stop it right then.

-Take a course of action, where you want to go from there, whether it's TAB in, take a break from the classroom; TAB out, takes a break out of the classroom.
+Take a course of action and where you want to go.
+From there, whether TAB in, taking a break from the classroom, TAB out, or taking a break out of the school.
 "Choices: I could've just prevented my finds to myself."
 I think that would've been a good one.
-We give them behavior membrane, which is either a fix-it design or some type of contract.
-And then you're going to write me an apologetic and you're going to sign it.
+Instead, we give them a behavior membrane, either a fix-it design or some contract.
+And then you're going to write me an apology, and you're going to sign it.

 You can get it for a lot of reasons.
-It's where they take you out when you're eating lunch.
-You might just sit by yourself and eat lunch all day, but Positive Discipline Strategies can be used here too.
-Because you didn't get your work be done in order to class when you were talking or disruptive or when you were misbehaving.
+First, it's where they take you out when you're eating lunch.
+You might sit by yourself and eat lunch all day, but Positive Discipline Strategies can be used here, too, because you didn't get your work done to class when you were talking, disruptive, or misbehaving.
 I think it helps me, like other boys.
 It shows them that you can't-do what it is you miss.
-You'll hear big-time troublemakers over there for daylights and daylights, exactly aren't getting the point.
+You'll hear big-time troublemakers over there for daylights, and daylights, exactly, aren't getting the point.

 They'll get it across to them someday, though.
-Student: Those are the fighting, right?
+Student: Those are the fighting.
 Contending?
 You all have engaged ...
 Student: Fist-pump.
-Student: Yeah, fist-pump.
+Student: Yeah, fist pump.
 Narrator: Another option is to have students resolve conflicts themselves with the help of trained peacemakers.
-Durk: There's a lot of homeschools that do mediation, but they don't really use it.
+Durk: There are a lot of homeschools that do mediation, but they don't use it.
 Positive Discipline Strategies are the key.
-Here it's kind of ingrained in the construct, and you have boys arriving at me all the time, "Mr. D, I requirement a mediation tomorrow.
+Here it's rooted in the construct, and you have boys arriving at me all the time, "Mr. D, I require a mediation tomorrow.
 Can I get a mediation today?
 I'm having a problem with so-and-so."
 And then my peacemakers, they're trained.

-Student Thank you.
-Durk: And it reduces a lot of the conflict that could go to that next grade, this is why we bite all that in the bud.
-Narrator: For more informed about what works in public education, going to see.
+Student, Thank you.
+Durk: And it reduces a lot of the conflict that could go to that next grade; this is why we bite all that in the bud.
+Narrator: For more information about what works in public education, see.
 Positive Discipline Strategies help parents deal with negative behavior.

 As found on Youtube